patrickrop-cloud/quotes_angular/README.md

-# Quotes by Patrick Rop
+# Angular Quotes App by Patrick Rop

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.2.0.